- Realtime technologies

 There are plenty of horror stories of costs escalating out of control, especially if you are new to Firebase, and don’t yet have a good grasp on the pricing model and how to engineer your apps in a cost-effective manner.
 See How not to get a $30k bill from Firebase and We burnt $72K testing Firebase + Cloud Run and almost went bankrupt for details.

 Socket.IO is an open-source realtime library that enables low-latency, bi-directional communication between web clients and servers.
-Socket.IO is built on top of the WebSocket protocol and provides additional capabilities compared to raw WebSockets:
+Built on top of the WebSocket protocol, Socket.IO provides additional capabilities compared to raw WebSockets:

 Disconnection detection, packet buffering, and automatic reconnections.

-Broadcasting to all clients, or to a subset of clients via rooms.
+Broadcasting to all clients, or a subset of clients via rooms.

 Acknowledgments (via callbacks).

-Making use of namespaces enables you to minimize the number of TCP connections used, and save socket ports on the server, while broadcasting enables you to more efficiently distribute data in scenarios where you need to fan out the same message to multiple users.
+Making use of namespaces enables you to minimize the number of TCP connections used, and save socket ports on the server, while broadcasting allows you to efficiently distribute data in scenarios where you need to fan out the same message to multiple users.

-Socket.IO is easy to use; it provides a simple API for both the client side and the server side, making it straightforward to implement realtime functionality into your application.
+Socket.IO is easy to get started with; it provides a simple API for both the client side and the server side, making it straightforward to implement realtime functionality into your application.

 Socket.IO does not guarantee exactly-once messaging semantics.
-By default, an at-most-once delivery guarantee.
+By default, Socket.IO provides an at-most-once delivery guarantee.
 This means there’s a chance some messages might never get delivered to recipients, especially when poor network conditions and disconnections are involved.
-If you’re unhappy with the default semantics, you can configure Socket.IO to provide an at-least-once guarantees, although this brings additional engineering complexity - you have to use acknowledgments, timeouts, assign a unique ID to each event, and persist events in a database, and resend events upon reconnections.
+If you’re unhappy with the default semantics, you can configure Socket.IO to provide an at-least-once messaging guarantee.
+However, this brings additional engineering complexity - you have to use acknowledgments, timeouts, assign a unique ID to each event, persist events in a database, and resend events upon reconnections.

 Socket.IO is designed to work in a single region, rather than a multi-region architecture.
 This can lead to issues such as increased latency (if your users are in different regions), and even system downtime - what happens if the datacenter where you have your Socket.IO servers goes through an outage?